-We run multi-day boat trips into the heart of the Okavango Delta.
-On these safaris you stay in one, or a combination of, Botswana Guides Association campsites that are located up the side of Chiefs Island.
+Our multi-day boat trips take you into the heart of the Okavango Delta.
+We set up camp in various designated areas along the Western side of Chiefs Island.
 Once in camp we offer guided walks on pristine islands, mokoro explorations on uncharted waterways & boating excursions.
-We also run Trans-Okavango expeditions that take you from the “Pan handle” in the very north all the way through to Okavango to Maun.

-Let us know how many days you have to explore the Okavango and we will suggest a safari.
-We have listed prices and details of some set date boating safaris for 2020 as well as a typical itinerary for a trans-Okavango expedition.
+Let us know how many days you have to explore the Okavango and we will tailor a boating expedition for you.

 2 night Chiefs Island boating safaris Nxaraga

-Day 1: We will pick you up from your place of accommodation in Maun and transfer you to “The Old Bridge” getting you there by 8:30am.
-We will then have time for a quick cup of coffee or tea in a wonderful riverside setting while meeting our guide to discuss the safari.
-We then depart from “The Old Bridge” at 9am by motor boat, first on the Thamalakane river then up the Boro river.
+Day 1: We will meet you at your place of accommodation in Maun, have a quick cup of coffee or tea while meeting your guide to discuss the safari.
+We then depart for the boat station at 8:30am.
+At 9am we leave by motor boat, first on the Thamalakane river then up the Boro river.

 After the first 45 minutes passing through a rural area we then cross the “Buffalo fence” and enter the wildlife area of Okavango Delta.